lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 **Figure 16.** Creating Entities in Annotation Mode

-2. Click **Entity Class** and name the entity class (e.g. "gate_tower”).
+3. Click **Entity Class** and name the entity class (e.g. "gate_tower”).

     •	You can select the color of each entity on the right panel.

-3. You can define a different **Display Name**. (e.g. "gate tower").
+4. You can define a different **Display Name**. (e.g. "gate tower").
-4. You can choose to add your new entity class as a child class of one of your existing entities.
-In **Parent Class** enter the name of the entity class you want to make the parent of your new entity class. (e.g. "obj_part").
+5. You can choose to add your new entity class as a child class of one of your existing entities.
+In the **Parent Class** field, type the name of the entity class that you want to make the parent of your new entity class (e.g. "obj_part").
-* Once you have defined your new entity class as a child class, the properties of its parent class will be displayed in the entity preview. (see the right side of the panel in **Figure 17**)
-* You can read more about inherited properties [here](https://github.com/rsimon/immarkus/wiki/04-Designing-a-Data-Model#inherited-properties)
+6. Once you have defined your new entity class as a child class, the properties of its parent class will be displayed in the entity preview. (see the right side of the panel in **Figure 17**).
+You can read more about inherited properties [here](https://github.com/rsimon/immarkus/wiki/04-Designing-a-Data-Model#inherited-properties)

-5. Add an **Entity Class Description** that explains the use of this entity class.
-This is optional and can be skipped if you wish.
+7. Add an **Entity Class Description** that explains the use of this entity class.
+This field is optional.

-6. Add/edit the properties.
+8. Add/edit the properties.
 Click the drop down menu next to **No Properties** (circled in blue in **Figure 17**)

 <img width="987" alt="Screenshot 2024-03-04 at 18 45 39" src="https://github.com/rsimon/immarkus/assets/160752064/46bf3d50-b73e-41aa-84d9-73ea81a3c7e9">